 Friday - Pre-school closed all day

-Fees are £15.00 per session from September 2013; this is reviewed each term.
-We are pleased to inform that that this fee has not been increased for the current term.
-Bills will be issued in advance or at the beginning of the term.
-Payment is required in advance or within the first two weeks of term.
+Fees are £17.04 per session from September 2021; this is reviewed each term.
+Bills will be issued in advance at the beginning of the term.
+Please speak to the Administrator if you would prefer your bills to be monthly.
 Failure to pay could result in your child's place being forfeited.

 Oxfordshire County Council free funding to all 3 and 4 year olds

 It is required by the council that funded children attending the pre-school should show the staff at the Pre-School a valid birth certificate at registration or when the child reaches 3 years of age.
-Each term, each funded child’s parent or registered carers most complete a declaration so the Pre-School can claim the funding.
+Each term, each funded child’s parent or registered carers must complete a declaration so the Pre-School can claim the funding.
+Some children of working parents can claim up to 30 hours funding.
+More information on funding from 2 years upwards can be found on the following website:

 Early Start Club